Uche05/ci-p2-quizar/README.md

 - I would like to thank my Code Institute mentor, [Chris Quinn](https://github.com/10xOXR) for his support throughout the development of this project and hopes he enjoys his vacation time.
 - I would like to thank [Code Institute](https://codeinstitute.net) for giving me the opportunity to complete the P2 course.
-- I would like to thank the [Code Institute](https://codeinstitute.net) facilitator team, [Iris Smok](https://github.com/Iris-Smok/Iris-Smok), the Code Institute Student Care and Irene Neville for their advice.
+- I would like to thank the [Code Institute](https://codeinstitute.net) facilitator team, [Iris Smok](https://github.com/Iris-Smok/Iris-Smok), [the Code Institute Student Care Team](studentcare@codeinstitute.net) and [Irene Neville]( irene.neville@codeinstitute.net) for their advice.
-- I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support and general information that helps with my studies.
+- I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) and [new friend, Darragh_Drennan](https://code-institute-room.slack.com) for the moral support and general information that helps with my studies with Code Institute.
-- I would like to appreciate the [W3schools website](https://www.w3schools.com/) for their free website that educates on many technological  and coding concepts intuitively and enabled me understand and learn how to craft needed stuff for my website .
+- I would like to appreciate the [W3schools website](https://www.w3schools.com/) and [OpenAI's ChatGPT](https://chatgpt.com/) for their free websites and resources that educate on many technological  and coding concepts intuitively and enabled me understand and learn how to craft needed stuff for my website.
 - I would like to thank my family, for their support and understanding, for believing in me, and allowing me to make this transition into software development.
 - I personally enjoyed performing this project as it was a chance to both construct and actually program using coding programming techniques and paradigms; to make a functional content myself through research and personal study.